 - Job opportunities and career advancement come easier, too, for many reasons.
 First, you’re more prepared for jobs because of your practical skills.
 Many employers look for higher education, such as an associate degree, because it indicates the applicant’s determined character, too.

-Second, you have a better chance at being hired in jobs that require some college education or an associate degree.
+Second, you have a better chance of being hired in jobs that require some college education or an associate degree.
 You will also be more likely to enjoy a higher earning potential.

 In a Bureau of Labor Statistics study, people with an associate degree earn $887 in median weekly earnings and have a 2.7% unemployment rate.
 In contrast, people with some college but no degree and high school graduates earned less – $833 and $746 in median weekly wages, respectively.
 The latter were also likely to be unemployed – 3.3% and 3.7%, respectively.